tasdemirbahadir/ecommersewebsite/README.md

-Spring Boot Multi Module Maven Project With:
+# Spring Boot Multi Module Maven Project With:

-Hibernate (MySQL)
+- Hibernate (MySQL)
-Spring Security
+- Spring Security
-Prime Faces
+- Prime Faces
-JUnit
+- JUnit

-Parent project: dmall
+### Parent project: dmall

-Sub Modules:
+### Sub Modules:

+- commons: db opeartions, services and other common libraries

-backoffice: To be able to configure app details and data.
+- backoffice: To be able to configure app details and data.

-selleroffice: To provide sellers a management console for their products and other data.
+- selleroffice: To provide sellers a management console for their products and other data.

-mallfront: The store side of the project.
+- mallfront: The store side of the project.
 The products are listed here and the buyers can shop.